rickybarefield/domain_driven_infrastructure/README.md

 ### AWS specifics

-At present this PoC is AWS only.
+At present this PoC is AWS only - although there is some abstraction which would allow later extension.

 Our domain has some AWS specific rules about the infrastructure: